The Scout (play)

 The Scout is a melodrama by Alfred Dampier and Garnet Walch set in the American west.

 The play came about in part because of the success Dampier had with his production of The Miner's Right.
 He decided to construct a play where he would feature W.F.
 Carver and his Wild America Troupe into a dramatic story.
-Carver would play himself and the production would feature a hughe water tank, 12 x 3 metres, featuring real ducks, Indians padding canoes and stunts involving horses.
+Carver would play himself and the production would feature a huge water tank, 12 x 3 metres, featuring real ducks, Indians padding canoes and stunts involving horses.

-The original production starred Lily Dampier alongside Carver, and was a considerable success.
+The original production starred Lily Dampier, Alfred Dampier's daughter, alongside Carver, and was a considerable success.